Nystatin for oral thrush Nystan

 If you buy any medicines, check with a pharmacist that they are suitable to take with your other medicines.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Nystan® Oral Suspension; E. R. Squibb & Sons Limited, The electronic Medicines Compendium.
-Dated March 2013.
+Manufacturer's PIL, Nystan® Oral Suspension; Vygoris Ltd, The electronic Medicines Compendium.
+Dated January 2019.

 Medicines Complete BNF 85th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London.